minh84/udacity_carnd/CarND-P4-Advanced-Lane-Lines/writeup.md

 ![alt_text][video_naive_improved1]

-Looking at the video output, we find that at the 24-th second (or frame 585 - 595), it fails to detect the left-lane
+Looking at the video output `project_video_naive_v2.mp4`, we find that at the 24-th second (or frame 585 - 595), it fails to detect the left-lane

 ![alt_text][video_naive_failed2]